OpenNuvoton/M251BSP/README.md

 - Hard\_Fault\_Sample<br>
 	Show hard fault information when hard fault happened.<p>
-	The hard fault handler show some information included program counter, which is the address where the processor was executing when the hard fault occur.
-The listing file (or map file) can show what function and instruction that was.<p>
+	The hard fault handler shows some information including program counter, which is the address where the processor is executed when the hard fault occurs.
+The listing file (or map file) can show what function and instruction that is.<p>
 	It also shows the Link Register (LR), which contains the return address of the last function call.
 It can show the status where CPU comes from to get to this point.

 - ISP<br>